-A continuous cab display of the maximum permitted APT speeds on sections of track is given by the control system based on transponders mounted on the track at specific intervals.
+A continuous cab display of the maximum permitted APT speeds on sections of track is given by the control system based on transponders, measuring 19" × 36" × 2", mounted on the track at specific intervals.

 The men who drive the APT will also drive conventional trains over the same routes, yet APT is allowed to exceed existing speed limits by a substantial margin.
 To prevent confusion, the higher limits are displayed automatically in the APT cab.
 This advisory system (C-APT) leaves the driver firmly in control of the train, but gives him a digital advance warning on his desk of the higher APT speed limits.

 The transponders are powered by a radio beam transmitted by a loop aerial under the front of the train.
-A coded message (the message is 80 bits long) is re-transmitted by the transponder and fed to the train-bourne processor unit.
-Micro-processor circuits check the validity of the code and display the approaching speed limit to the driver.
+An 80-Bit coded message is re-transmitted by the transponder and fed to the train-bourne processor unit.
+Microprocessor circuits check the validity of the code and display the approaching speed limit to the driver.

 When the train approaches a speed restriction the display changes to the new limit at the appropriate braking distance.
 An audible warning sounds which the driver must acknowledge, otherwise the brakes are applied automatically.